 - Entrapment in Machinery.
 Individuals who work around heavy machinery should be properly trained and should also receive proper safety equipment.
 Loose clothing, hair, or jewelry can become entangled in moving parts, leading to injuries.
 Proper barriers, uniforms, and training can prevent these injuries.

 - Car accidents.
 When you drive on the job, you are at risk of being in a crash.
 Car crashes are among the leading causes of injury and death in adults.
 If you’re driving a specialized vehicle, it is important that your employer provide adequate training and licensing.
 Additionally, your employer is responsible for maintaining the safety of any vehicle you operate on the job.

 - Slick surfaces, wet surfaces, ice, or oil can lead to slips.
 A slip without a fall can lead to injuries, back problems, and other issues.
 Even if you haven’t fallen, it is important to report any workplace injury, no matter how minor it may seem at the time.
 Even a seemingly minor injury can result in serious consequences down the line, if not reported.

 There are many ways individuals can get hurt on the job.
 Some occur due to workplace conditions.
 Others occur because of the nature of the job itself.
 If you’ve been injured on the job, it is important to let your employer know right away.
-Your employer will provide you with forms and file a worker’s compensation claim to make sure you receive the protections you may deserve under Oregon law.
-If you’re having problems with a claim, contact Welch, Brunn, & Green: Attorneys at Law today.
+Your employer will provide you with forms and file a worker’s compensation claim to make sure you receive the protections you may deserve.
+If you’re having problems with a claim, contact the San Diego injury law firm of Bruce S. Meth today.
 Our firm can review your case, help you appeal a denial, and offer you guidance going forward.